Karstenheiseldal/E2EEproject/README.md

 # End-to-End Encryption Project

 ## Introduction
-Creating a simple messenger app in python.
-The messages will be encrypted, and we will try to implement end to end encryption with Signal protocol using extended triple diffie-helman (X3DH) and double ratchet algorithm.
+Creating a simple messenger app in python for demonstrative purposes.
+We will try to implement end to end encryption with Signal protocol using extended triple diffie-helman (X3DH) and double ratchet algorithm.

 ## Depedencies
 Python 3.10.